 Watch her short explanation, below.

 Check out the 9 Best Free Meditation Videos on YouTube Right Now.
-(We’ve also curated links to 6 Great Free Meditation Apps + Podcasts.)
+(We’ve also curated links to 6 Great Free Meditation Apps + Podcasts that can help calm your nervous system.)